giosermon/holbertonschool-zero_day/0x03-git/README.md

-Git is a version control system which serves to work as a team in a much simpler and optimal way when we are developing software.
+Git is a version control system which serves to work as a team in a much simpler and optimal way when we are developing software.:)